-As NJ Transit’s first Customer Advocate & Chief Customer Experience Officer, I have received appreciation from my colleagues for leading high-profile, customer-centric operations, research, and sustainability initiatives.
+As NJ Transit’s first Customer Advocate & Chief Customer Experience Officer, I worked with customers and colleagues to deliver critical enhancements to service delivery and customer experience for 270 million annual passenger trips.
 See how I’ve enhanced customer experience throughout the 5,300 square miles served by the 3rd-largest US transit agency.

-1. Led COVID-19 Task Force for Signage and Customer Communication.
+1. Led COVID-19 Task Force for System Signage, Social Media, and Customer Communication.

 2. Migrated NJ Transit’s three light rail systems to contactless fare payment.

 I led contactless fare payment transformation of NJ Transit’s three light rail systems, one of which ranks as the third-busiest rail or light rail line in the state.
 During rides on the systems, I gathered input from customers, fare enforcement officers, and ticket vending machine maintenance staff.
 I then assembled a “can do” team of colleagues and we implemented the enhancement in seven weeks, start to finish, even as COVID-19 imposed new challenges on NJ Transit.

 Pre-pandemic, I scheduled regular opportunities to discuss service with customers, listen to their ideas and suggestions, get their input on enhancements I’m developing, and help them become better informed advocates for public investment.